 21. Please include a statement indicating why you are seeking to transfer to the Cornell College of Veterinary Medicine.
+The statement should be no more than 300 words.

 22. Have you ever pled nolo contendere (no contest) or been convicted of a either a felony or a misdemeanor, other than a minor traffic violation?